mksarifo/imageprocessing/README.md

 Copy images to buid/public/assets/image folder

+In order for the tests to run successfully, please copy the 'board.jpg' file to buid/public/assets/image

 ## Endpoints

-"/" - Health check, to see if server is up
+`/` - Health check, to see if server is up

-"/api/image/board?width=200height=200" - Returns an image named 'board' with a width of 200 and a height of 200
+`/api/image/board?width=200height=200` - Returns an image named 'board' with a width of 200 and a height of 200